microsoft/golazo/docs/tickets.md

 - Output: documented findings and follow‑on concrete tickets.
 - Time‑boxed: small (often 2 to 3 days or less).
 If answers expand scope, create a new spike rather than sprawling.
-- Closure: team reviews answers; confirms next steps.
+- Closure: team reviews answers and confirms next steps.

 Scope spikes tightly.
-"Research database options" is weak, but "Compare 3 time‑series storage options across ingest cost, retention, query latency; recommend one" is actionable.
+"Research database options" is weak, but "Compare 3 time‑series storage options across ingest cost, retention, and query latency then recommend one" is actionable.

 ## Anti‑Patterns